How does alcohol affect sleep?

 1. Alcohol before bed

-A cool beer after work or a relaxing glass of wine in the evening are part of everyday life for many people.
-Moderate alcohol consumption is said to have a positive effect on cardiovascular health and is considered an effective remedy for problems falling asleep.
-In fact, drinking alcohol before going to bed can help you fall asleep faster - but then there are usually numerous negative effects that disrupt healthy sleep and mean that we fall asleep faster but wake up less rested.
+A cool beer after work or a relaxing glass of wine in the evening is part of everyday life for many people.
+Moderate alcohol consumption is said to have a positive effect on cardiovascular health and is considered an effective remedy against problems falling asleep.
+In fact, consuming alcohol before going to bed can help you fall asleep more quickly - but this is usually followed by numerous negative effects that disrupt healthy sleep and mean that we fall asleep more quickly but wake up with less rest.

-Alcohol is a cell toxin that initially has a calming effect, but in large quantities causes great damage to our brain and numerous other organs.
-Alcohol is usually absorbed through the mucous membranes and digestion and thus enters the bloodstream until it is slowly broken down in the liver.
-This produces many harmful degradation products, for example acetaldehyde, which damages cells and is classified as carcinogenic, which is further processed into acetic acid and finally excreted by the body as carbon dioxide and water.
+Alcohol is a cell poison that initially has a calming effect, but especially in large quantities it causes great damage to our brain and numerous other organs.
+Alcohol is usually absorbed through the mucous membranes and digestion and enters the bloodstream until it is slowly broken down in the liver.
+This creates many harmful degradation products, for example acetaldehyde, which damages cells and is classified as carcinogenic, which is further processed into acetic acid and ultimately excreted from the body as carbon dioxide and water.

 smartsleep Schlafmagazin Alkoholkonzentration im Blut schadet dem Schlaf

-After about 30 to 60 minutes, the concentration of alcohol in our blood is at its highest.
-The alcohol is rapidly distributed in the bloodstream and eventually throughout the body water, causing it to affect almost every tissue, organ and muscle in our body.
-It has a particularly strong effect on the brain, which is well supplied with blood, where it influences the hormone balance and the function of the brain cells by, among other things, inhibiting the transmission of stimuli and the nervous system.
-The complex breakdown of the toxin in the liver also promotes the production of fatty acids, which can lead to liver damage in the long term.
+After about 30 to 60 minutes, the alcohol concentration in our blood is at its highest.
+The alcohol is quickly distributed throughout the bloodstream and eventually throughout the body's water, affecting almost all tissues, organs and muscles in our body.
+It has a particularly strong effect on the well-supplied brain, influencing the hormonal balance and the function of the brain cells by, among other things, inhibiting the transmission of stimuli and the nervous system.
+The complex breakdown of the poison in the liver also promotes the production of fatty acids, which can lead to liver damage in the long term.

 3. The effect of alcohol on sleep

-It is no coincidence that an alcoholic nightcap before going to bed is supposed to promote sleep, because alcohol initially has a calming and "sedating" effect on the body.
-It slows down brain and nerve activity, lowers the heart rate and promotes the production of certain messenger substances (e.g. B Gamma-aminobutyric acid GABA) so that the muscles, the brain and the psyche relax.
-This helps to reduce stress and calm down in the evening, making it easier to fall asleep.
-But as soon as alcohol is broken down, the effect quickly reverses.
-The heart rate increases, the body reacts to stress and our sleep becomes easier.
-Then we wake up frequently, which disturbs our sleep again and again and also shortens the overall sleep duration.
+It is no coincidence that an alcoholic nightcap before going to bed is supposed to promote sleep, as alcohol initially has a calming and “sedating” effect on the body.
+It slows down brain and nerve activity, lowers the heart rate and promotes the production of certain messenger substances (e.g. b Gamma-aminobutyric acid GABA) so that the muscles, brain and psyche relax.
+This helps to reduce stress in the evening and to calm down, making it easier to fall asleep.
+However, as soon as alcohol is broken down, the effect quickly turns into the opposite.
+The heart rate increases, stress reactions occur in the body and our sleep becomes easier.
+We then wake up frequently, which repeatedly disrupts our sleep and also shortens the overall length of sleep.

 smartsleep Schlafmagazin Alkohol führt zu Durchschlafstörungen und macht wach

-Alcohol not only prevents sleeping through the night, but also has a direct influence on our sleep structure and the individual sleep phases.
-Various studies show that sleep after drinking alcohol is more fragmented overall, we wake up more often and therefore spend less time in restful deep sleep.
-Researchers were also able to determine by measuring brain activity during sleep that test subjects also had increased activity in the front brain areas after consuming alcohol.
+Alcohol not only prevents us from sleeping through the night, but also has a direct influence on our sleep structure and the individual sleep phases.
+Various studies show that sleep is more fragmented overall after consuming alcohol, we wake up more often and therefore spend less time in restful deep sleep.
+By measuring brain activity during sleep, researchers were also able to determine that subjects also had increased activity in the front areas of the brain after consuming alcohol.
 This means that the body and mind cannot regenerate optimally and the quality of sleep decreases.
-In addition, after increased alcohol consumption, REM sleep is also suppressed, which can impair our memory performance and lead to difficulties concentrating the next day.
+In addition, after increased alcohol consumption, REM sleep is also suppressed, which can impair our memory and lead to difficulty concentrating the next day.

 And that's not all!
-Alcohol has a relaxing effect on the muscles, which also impairs breathing during sleep and promotes snoring or sleep apnea.
-In addition, the urge to urinate and thirst is increased and we sweat more, which is also not sleep-promoting.
+Alcohol has a relaxing effect on the muscles, which also affects breathing during sleep and promotes snoring or sleep apnea.
+In addition, the urge to urinate and thirst increases and we sweat more, which also does not promote sleep.

 smartsleep Schlafmagazin Alkohol und Schlaf Starker Durst und Harndrang in der Nacht

-All in all, alcohol should of course not be consumed regularly and only in moderation.
+Overall, alcohol should of course not be consumed regularly and only in moderation.
 In principle, there is nothing wrong with a delicious aperitif or a glass of wine in the evening.
-That's why we have a few tips that you can use to make your alcohol consumption more sleep-friendly and still get a good night's sleep.
+That's why we have a few tips with which you can make your alcohol consumption more sleep-friendly and still sleep restfully in the evening.

 #1 Less is more

-Try to keep your consumption within reason and only drink a small amount at a time.
-Men are advised not to exceed a daily amount of two bottles of beer (0.3 liters) or two glasses of wine (0.125 liters).
-About half that applies to women.
+Try to keep your consumption within reasonable limits and only drink a small amount at a time.
+Men are recommended not to exceed a daily amount of two bottles of beer (0.3 liters) or two glasses of wine (0.125 liters).
+About half applies to women.

 #2 Pay attention to the timing

 About 30 to 60 minutes after drinking, the alcohol concentration in our blood is at its highest and then decreases continuously.
-You should therefore not drink alcohol in the last 4 to 6 hours before going to bed, so that your body has enough time to process and eliminate the cell toxin and harmful breakdown products.
+You should therefore no longer drink alcohol in the last 4 to 6 hours before going to bed so that your body has enough time to process and eliminate the cell toxin and harmful breakdown products.

-#3 Eat enough & drink lots of water
+#3 Eat enough & drink plenty of water

-Fizzy drinks, high levels of alcohol, and drinking "on an empty stomach" cause the alcohol to enter the bloodstream more quickly.
-With a full stomach, on the other hand, the cell toxin is distributed more slowly in the body and is accordingly broken down more slowly.
-In this way you can avoid a sudden very high concentration of alcohol in the blood and reduce the harmful effects somewhat.
-Water also helps boost metabolism and blood flow, accelerating the breakdown and removal of harmful substances.
+Carbonated drinks, high alcohol content and drinking “on an empty stomach” cause the alcohol to enter the bloodstream more quickly.
+With a full stomach, on the other hand, the cell toxin is distributed more slowly in the body and is therefore broken down more slowly.
+In this way you can avoid a sudden, very high concentration of alcohol in the blood and weaken the harmful effects somewhat.
+Water also helps to stimulate metabolism and blood flow, thereby accelerating the breakdown and removal of harmful substances.

 5. Conclusion

-• Alcohol is a cell toxin that is broken down in the liver and initially has a calming effect, but has an activating and harmful effect on body and mind as the metabolism progresses.
+• Alcohol is a cell toxin that is broken down in the liver and initially has a calming effect, but as it is metabolized it has an activating and harmful effect on the body and mind.

-• Alcohol can temporarily make it easier to fall asleep by calming the nervous system and relaxing the muscles.
+• Alcohol can make it easier to fall asleep in the short term by calming the nervous system and relaxing the muscles.

-• Alcohol promotes problems sleeping through the night and has negative effects on deep and REM sleep, which impairs sleep quality.
+• Alcohol promotes difficulty sleeping through the night and has negative effects on deep and REM sleep, which damages the quality of sleep.

-• If you don't want to do without, you should only drink a small amount of alcohol up to approx. Consume 4 to 6 hours before bedtime.
+• If you don't want to go without, you should only consume a small amount of alcohol up to approx. Consume 4 to 6 hours before bedtime.

 smartsleep Schlafmagazin Autorin Alisia